 The A word again…but again there’s nothing to fear – this run is the longest in the resort but it’s an easy blue that takes you down to the hamlet from the top of the 1914m Groser Asistz at the extreme edge of the resort.

-At bottom you take the ski bus back to Vorderglemm, picking up the occasional skier from Zell-am-See who has come down the ski route at the bottom of the Tannwald Abfahrt (see above) and is now venturing into Saalbach terrain – both resorts are covered by the regional lift pass.
+At bottom you take the ski bus back to Vorderglemm, picking up the occasional skier from Zell-am-See who has come down the ski route at the bottom of the Tannwald Abfahrt (see above) and is ventures into Saalbach terrain – both resorts are covered by the regional lift pass.

 Wow factor: exhilarating and confidence-building.